yt-project/yt/doc/source/installing.rst

 .. _removing-yt:

-Removing yt and its dependencies
+Removing yt and Its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because yt and its dependencies are installed in an isolated directory when